MicrosoftDocs/nav-content/dynamics-nav-app/LocalFunctionality/Russia/item-obligatory-acts.md

 ---
     title: Item Obligatory Acts
     description: The item obligatory acts feature enables you to print the obligatory reports used for the material and production resources in your company.
-These reports contain item information such as the item number and description, item storage place, item information brand, sort, profile, size, unit of measure, and vendor information.

     documentationcenter: ''
     author: SorenGP